kristinemlarson/gnssrefl/README.md

 [**Example for a tall site**](https://github.com/kristinemlarson/gnssrefl/blob/master/tests/use_cases/use_smm3.md)

-In addition to the peak2 noise and required amplitude metrics, there is a couple more QC metrics that are hardwired.
-One is the length of time for the arc - this can be a problem when you have an arc that crosses midnite;
+In addition to the peak2noise and required amplitude (ampl) QC metrics, there is a couple more QC metrics that are hardwired.
+One is the length of time allowed for an arc - this can be a problem when you have an arc that crosses midnite;
 since the gnssrefl code works on elevation angle, it will combine part of the arc from the beginning of the day and the rest from the end of the day.
 This is not sensible - and it will reject this arc nominally for being far too long.
 Really it is rejecting it because it is non-physical.

 The second hidding QC setting is called "ediff."
-If you specify emin and emax for your arcs, it will allow you to use arcs that are within (emin +ediff) and (emax - ediff).
+If you specify emin and emax for your arcs, quickLook will allow you to use arcs that are within (emin +ediff) and (emax - ediff).
 The net result of this QC setting default is to make it less likely you will try to use a very short arc.
 The default value is set to 2 degrees.
+Although this cannot be changed for <code>quickLook</code>, you can change it in <code>gnssir</code> in your json file.

-<code>quickLook -screenstats True</code> provides more information to the screen about why arcs have been rejected.
+<code>quickLook -screenstats True</code> provides more information to the screen
+about why arcs have been rejected.

 <HR>